2023–2024 Members of the Board

 Sunil Rajasekar P26

 He often spends his free time discovering new restaurants.
-He has been Yelp Elite Squad member for more than 13 years and has over 6,000 reviews.
+He has been a Yelp Elite Squad member for more than 13 years and has over 6,000 reviews.
 Rajasekar lives in Los Gatos, California, with his family.

 Los Altos Hills, CAPartner, Bow Capital Management

 Murray Rode is an investor, software executive and director with over 30 years of experience in the technology industry, spanning both public and private companies and including broad expertise in corporate transactions and M&A. He is currently a general partner at Bow Capital Management, a technology investment firm.
 Murray spent much of his career at TIBCO Software Inc., an enterprise software company specializing in data integration, analytics and intelligent automation.
 He held various roles there from 1997 through 2019, including CFO, COO and CEO.
 His prior experience was a management consultant in technology strategy and systems development.
 Murray is a graduate of the University of Alberta.